 Right around the same time you are getting feedback, start to analyze the progress and changes the procedures have brought on and measure the adjustments that have happened within your customer service support team.

 You can do so by analyzing KPI's before and after the implementation and reviewing your voice of the customer.
-This can easily be done using a CRM system or tool such as PlayVox.
+This can easily be done using a CRM system or quality assurance software such as PlayVox.

 7. Communicate results